-If you have found a name on ASIC's unclaimed money search that is relevant to you and the money is listed as 'Company money' or 'Company gazette', here's how to claim it.
+If you have found a name on ASIC's unclaimed money search that is relevant to you and the money is listed as 'Company money', you can claim it through ASIC.

 How to claim lost shares and investments held by ASIC

-This is how you would claim money listed in an unclaimed money search as 'Company money' if you are claiming as:
+Follow this process to claim money listed in ASIC's unclaimed money search as 'Company money' if you are:

 - an individual